 “Doing Business As” Names - DBAs

-- In many jurisdictions it is permissible for your company to conduct business under a different name than the one you registered with initially, without even filing an Amendment, if you register that other name with the appropriate authority for that jurisdiction.
+- In many states it is possible for your company to operate your business under a different name than the one you registered with initially.
+You will NOT need to file an amendment.

 - The registration may be filed with the State, County or City, depending on where you intend to do business with the other name.

-- In most cases after registering you will have the right to give your other name on your business cards, building and vehicle signage, order forms, advertisements, and even accept checks and made payable in your other name.
+You will have the right to put your DBA name on your business cards, building and vehicle signage, order forms and advertisements.

-- Example: If Delaware Business Incorporators, Inc. wanted to do business in Wilmington Delaware under the name "Del Bus Inc Global", we would register a "Fictitious Name" with the Clerk of Courts of New Castle County.
-Our checks would read "Delaware Business Incorporators, Inc. DBA'Del Bus Inc Global'".
+Example: If Delaware Business Incorporators, Inc. wanted to do business in Wilmington Delaware under the name "Del Bus Inc Global", we would register a "Fictitious Name" with the Clerk of Courts of New Castle County.
+Our checks would read "Delaware Business Incorporators, Inc. DBA 'DBI Global'".

 - Some states require you to include the appropriate suffix after your other permissible name ("Delaware Business Incorporators Global Corp.
 DBA'DBI Global Corp.'") while others require that you do not include a suffix ("Delaware Business Incorporators Global Corp.DBA 'DBI Global'")!

-- In many Jurisdictions your other permissible name is not afforded Exclusive Use rights, unlike the legal name you registered under when the new Corporation was Incorporated or LLC was formed.
+- In many states your other permissible name is not afforded Exclusive Use rights, unlike the legal name you registered under when the new Corporation was Incorporated or LLC was formed.

 - Following our above example, this would mean that, while no other company could do business in Delaware with the name "Delaware Business Incorporators Global Corp." another company could do business in New Castle County Delaware under the name "DBI Global".